DrewCarlson/ObjectStore/README.md

 store.get<Boolean>(default = false, key = "my_key")
 ```

+**NOTE:** When targeting Javascript, all classes used with `ObjectStore` must be annotated with `@Serializable`.
+This is used to derive class and parameter name based keys, other platforms do not use the [`Kotlinx.serialization`](https://github.com/Kotlin/kotlinx.serialization) library in `objectstore-core`.

 ## Serializers

 Turning objects into data suitable for storage requires a `ObjectStoreSerializer` implementation.